th0rgall/public-notes/Kindle Browser benchmarking to-do.md

 ---
-stage: published
+stage: draft
 ---
+To build Readup.ink, and to compile the [[Empirical Documentation for Kindle's Web Browser]], I've created several test HTML pages to test the features of the web browser.

+Here is a checklist of features that I still want to test.
 ## To check

 **CSS**

-- [ ] Media queries
+- [ ] Media queries: do they work?
 - [ ] Can `background-color: transparent;` be used?
 - [ ] Does `text-decoration`, see [[Empirical Documentation for Kindle's Web Browser#^kindle-links|this]].
 - [ ] Does `pointer-events: none` work?
 Apparently a Safari 4 feature.